Gallbladder Stones

 Ultrasound

-Ultrasound uses high-frequency sound waves through body tissues to show images of the body structures.
-Ultrasound can be used to look out for any gallbladder stones.
+Ultrasound uses high-frequency sound waves that travel through body tissues to create images of the body structures and can be used to assess gallbladder stones.

 Magnetic resonance cholangiopancreatography (MRCP)

-This test is similar to ERCP, but uses magnetic resonance imaging (MRI) instead of a dye to visualise the bile ducts and stones.
+This test is similar to the ERCP procedure but uses magnetic resonance imaging (MRI) instead of a dye to visualise and provide detailed images of the bile ducts and stones, as well as the liver, gallbladder, and pancreas.
 Similarly, only stones found in the bile ducts can be removed.

 CT scan

-A CT scan can be used to capture X-ray images of your body to allow the doctors to look out for the presence of calcified gallbladder stones or any inflammation in the pancreas, bile ducts or gallbladder.
+A CT scan can be used to capture X-ray images of your body, allowing your Gastroenterologist to detect the presence of calcified gallbladder stones or signs of inflammation in the pancreas, bile ducts, and gallbladder.

 Blood tests

-Your doctor may order a blood test in order to check for complications such as infection in the pancreas and signs of bile duct blockage.
+Your doctor may order a blood test in order to assess the presence of complications such as infection in the pancreas and any signs of bile duct blockage.

 How are Gallbladder Stones treated in Singapore?

-Gallbladder stones can be treated via surgery or medications.
+In most cases, gallstone treatment is not needed, unless the patient is in pain.
+Gallbladder stones can be treated through surgery or medications.

-Surgery to remove gallbladder stones is also called a cholecystectomy.
-It involves removing the entire gallbladder especially if you are experiencing recurrent gallbladder stones.
+Surgery– Gallbladder removal surgery is known as cholecystectomy.
+It involves removing the entire gallbladder and is commonly performed if you are experiencing recurrent gallbladder stones.
 Once the gallbladder is removed, bile will flow directly into the small intestines instead of being stored in the gallbladder.
 The removal of the gallbladder does not affect your body’s ability to digest food, although you may experience diarrhoea.

-Medications such as ursodiol can help to dissolve the cholesterol present in gallbladder stones.
-However, it may take several months for the medication to dissolve cholesterol.
+Medications - Ursodiol can help dissolve the cholesterol present in gallbladder stones.
+However, it may take several months for the medication to dissolve it.

 Does removing my gallbladder shorten my life?

-Removing your gallbladder will not lower your life expectancy.
-However, you are recommended to make certain dietary changes, such as avoiding high-fat, fried and greasy foods initially.
+No, removing your gallbladder will not lower your life expectancy.
+However, you are highly advised to make certain dietary changes, such as avoiding high-fat, fried and greasy foods initially.

 What complications can arise if Gallbladder Stones are left untreated?

-Although most gallbladder stones are asymptomatic, a small percentage of gallbladder stones may have the ability to develop into something more serious.
-Complications include:
+Although most gallbladder stones are asymptomatic, a small percentage of gallbladder stones may develop into something more serious.
+These complications include:

 Cholecystitis